-If the heart muscle is very weak, your health care provider will prescribe medicines to treat heart failure.
-Abnormal heart rhythms may require the use of additional medications, a pacemaker, or an implantable cardioverter-defibrillator.
+If the heart muscle is weak, your health care provider will prescribe medicines to treat heart failure.
+Abnormal heart rhythms may require the use of other medicines.
+You may also need a device such as a pacemaker, or an implantable cardioverter-defibrillator to correct an irregular heartbeat.
 If a blood clot is in the heart chamber, you will also receive blood thinning medicine.

-How well you do depends on the cause of the problem and your overall health.
-The outlook varies.
+Your outcome can vary, depending on the cause of the problem and your overall health.
 Some people may recover completely.
-Others may have permanent heart failure.
+Others may have lasting heart failure.

 Call your health care provider if you have symptoms of myocarditis, especially after a recent infection.

-Promptly treating conditions that cause myocarditis may reduce the risk.
+Treat conditions that cause myocarditis promptly to reduce the risk.